oborchers/Fast_Sentence_Embeddings/README.md

 - Unsupervised smooth inverse frequency embeddings [3]

-Credits to Radim Řehůřek and all contributors for the **awesome** library and code that Gensim provides.
+Credits to Radim Řehůřek and all contributors for the **awesome** library and code that (Gensim)[https://github.com/RaRe-Technologies/gensim] provides.
 A whole lot of the code found in this lib is based on Gensim.

-In order to use **fse** you must first estimate a Gensim model which containes a gensim.models.keyedvectors.BaseKeyedVectors class, for example *Word2Vec* or *Fasttext*.
+In order to use **fse** you must first estimate a Gensim model which contains a gensim.models.keyedvectors.BaseKeyedVectors class, for example *Word2Vec* or *Fasttext*.
 Then you can proceed to compute sentence embeddings for a corpus.